pushpraj60tomar-rgb/Facebook-QSG-New/README.md

 ### To Create a Text-Only Post on Mobile

+**Description:**
+Use this option when you want to share only text — such as an update, thought, or announcement — without attaching any media.
+To create,

 1. On your mobile phone, open the **Facebook app**.
 2. On the home screen, tap **What’s on your mind?**
 3. In the text box, type your message or update.